 Drug-induced pulmonary disease

-Many types of lung injury can result from medications.
-It is usually impossible to predict who will develop lung disease from a medication or drug.
+Many types of lung injury can result from medicines.
+It is usually impossible to predict who will develop lung disease from a medicine.

-The types of lung problems or diseases that may be caused by medications include:
+Types of lung problems or diseases that may be caused by medicines include:

 - Allergic reactions -- asthma, hypersensitivity pneumonitis, or eosinophilic pneumonia